dcl88/Data-and-code-DAPR-NCOMMS-24-55796-T/README.md

-# Repository of the article entitled "Legume intensification leads to social ecological win-win outcomes globally" (DAPR - NCOMMS-24-55796-T) UPDATED 2025
+# Repository of the article entitled "Social–ecological outcomes from legume-based intensification for food production " (DAPR - NCOMMS-24-55796) UPDATED 2025

 ## 1. System Requirements